astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 ### Grouped-Tied / Grouped Latent Attention

-**Grouped-Tied Attention (GTA)**
+**Grouped-Tied Attention**

 In a paper "Hardware-Efficient Attention for Fast Decoding" by [Zadouri et al. (2025)](https://arxiv.org/pdf/2505.21487) authors provided a thorough analysis on design strategies to maximize arithmetic intensity.
 They noticed that due to cache shrinking in [MLA](https://astralord.github.io/posts/transformer-inference-optimization-toolset/#multi-head-latent-attention) we can reallocate the freed parameter budget to increase number of query heads $h$, potentially preserving model capacity and increasing arithmetic intensity (recall that it's roughly proportional to $h$ for MQA).
 Besides, tensors $\mathbf{K}$ and $\mathbf{V}$ share latent representation in MLA, which halves the KV cache and hence doubles the arithmetic intensity, compared to MQA.

-Based on this findings authors propose **Groped-Tied Attention (GTA)**.
+Based on this findings authors propose **groped-tied attention (GTA)**.
 It unifies GQA grouping design with partial RoPE: the basic principle assumption is that the keys $\mathbf{K}$ are intrinsically low-rank and hence only a slice of each head needs rotation for positional encoding.
 So if applying RoPE only to a part of head dimension $d$ preserves accuracy, we can rotate just half of $d$ required for positional information; the remaining unrotated channels, which tend to be in low-rank subspace and redundant, can be shared with the value states.

 In GTA, the key and value projection parameters are tied together to yield a single state, called the **tied** $\mathbf{KV} \in \mathbb{R}^{h_{kv} \times d_h}$, where $h_{kv} = \frac{h}{g}$ is a **number of kv-heads** and $d_h = \frac{d}{h}$ is a **head dimension**.
 Then values and keys are obtained as $\mathbf{V} = \mathbf{KV}$ and